JacobTheEvans/AnarchyChat/README.md

 # AnarchyChat
-A small website chat room with no moderators where votes from users maintain order
+A small website chat room with no moderators.
+Where votes from users maintain order

 # Commands
 !kick